According to research from Facebook, there’s a chance nobody understands the videos you post to the social network.

 Have you been successful with video on Facebook?

 No doubt, closed captioning videos can increase engagement, click-throughs, and leads.
 Once people click through your video, make sure you’re using a dedicated post-click landing page related to the video.
-Instapage makes it easy for all marketers to create a fully-customizable post-click landing page to implement best practices and convert all your Facebook traffic.
+Instapage makes it easy for all marketers to create a fully-customizable post-click landing page.
+Sign up for an Instapage Enterprise demo today.